 Additionally, there is conflicting evidence to suggest that use of depo-provera may increase your risk of breast and cervical cancer, although no definite conclusions have yet been drawn.

-Some of the health benefits of using this method are:
+Some of the health benefits of using depo provera as a birth control method are:

 - Low risk of ovarian or endometrium cancer

 - Lower chance of anaemia

 Other advantages are:

 - Easy to take; does not require daily ingestion or application